AI Summary

 We’re going to choose Subscribe for our tutorial, but you should choose what makes the most sense for your form.
 When you select Subscribe, you’ll see that more options appear.

 Now you’re going to map the form fields.
 The options that you have will depend on the fields in the form you’ve created.
 The Form and Tags fields are based on what exists already in your Kit account.
-You might opt to connect your WPForms form to a form on Kit, but you’ll most likely be using tags.

-You can also use conditional logic if you only want to process certain submissions in this manner.
+You can also create new tags from WPForms and they will also be created in your Kit account, and also use conditional logic if you only want to process certain submissions in this manner.

 Map Form Fields with Kit